ecmwf/earthkit-transforms/README.md

 # earthkit-climate

-A toolkit for statistical analysis of climate and related observational data.
+A toolkit for statistical analysis of temporal-geospatial data.

 **DISCLAIMER**
 This project is **BETA** and will be **Experimental** for the foreseeable future.